-Individuals/Juristic Persons° with Possible Conflicts Relationship Transaction Characteristics Information for the Year as of December 31, 2022 (MILLION THB) Description Opinion of the Audit Committee on the Necessity and Rationality MJD-JV1 Company Limited (MJD-JV1) A subsidiary, in which at present, The Company holds 51% of the registered paid-up capital.
-Statement of Financial Position • Loan 166.63 In 2017, The Company gave MJD-JV1 a loan to develop the MNQL project by averaging the MLR an interest rate of 4 major commercial banks minus 0.75, due within 4 years.
-During the year, some of the principal and interest have been paid back.
-It is deemed appropriate to conduct such transactions as necessary for The Company and in accordance with general Accrued Interest Receivables Statement of Comprehensive Revenue .00 £ commercial terms.
-MJV3 Company Limited A subsidiary, in which at - (MJV3) present, The Company holds 51% of the registered paid-up capital.
-Financial Position • Loan 243.20 The Company gave a loan to MJV3 to develop the MNQ-Prompong project at an interest rate of MLR by Tisco plus 0.50, due in 4 years.
-It is deemed appropriate to conduct such transactions as necessary Accrued Interest Receivables Statement of 31.38 for The Company and in accordance with general commercial terms.
-Earned Interest 17.08
+Individuals/Juristic Persons with Possible Conflicts Relationship Transaction Characteristics Information for the Year as of December 31, 2023 (Million baht) Description Opinion of the Audit Committee on the Necessity and Rationality MJD-JV1 Company Limited A joint venture, in which (MJD-JV1) at present, The Compar holds 51% of the registe paid-up capital.
+A joint venture, in which at present, The Company holds 51% of the registered paid-up capital.
+Statement of Comprehensive Income Dividend income 89.20 MJD-JV1 pays interim dividends from retained earnings at a rate of 17,500 baht per share In 2017, the company provided a loan to MJD-JV1 for the development of the MNQL project, charging an interest rate based on the average MLR of the four commercial banks minus 1.25, with the repayment due by Nov 2025.
+During the years, the company has fully received both the principal and interest payments.
+It is deemed appropriate to conduct such transactions as necessary for The Company and in accordance with general commercial terms.
+MJV3 Company Limited (MJV3) A joint venture, in which at present, The Company holds 51% of the registered paid-up capital.
+Statement of Financial Position • Long-term loan to receivables Statement of Comprehensive Income • Interest received 271.25 • The Company has loans to MJV3 for the development of the MNQ-Prompong project with an interest rate based on the average MLR of the four commercial banks minus 1, with repayment within Nov 2027.
+It is deemed appropriate to conduct such transactions as necessary for The Company and in accordance with general commercial terms.